Updated as of January 2020.

 Eminent domain refers to the government’s power to take land from property owners who are unwilling to sell it voluntarily.

-The Takings Clause of the Fifth Amendment to the U.S. Constitution (“Nor shall private property be taken for public use without just compensation”) was traditionally thought to restrict the use of eminent domain to cases in which the land was needed by the government for its own use, e.g., roads, military bases, and other public facilities, or for use by a “common carrier,” i.e., a private company like a railroad or utility that is obliged to serve the public.
+The Takings Clause of the Fifth Amendment to the U.S. Constitution (“Nor shall private property be taken for public use without just compensation”) was traditionally thought to restrict the use of eminent domain to cases in which the government needed the land for roads, military bases, other public facilities, or for use by a “common carrier,” a private entity such as a railroad or utility that is obliged to serve the public.

-That’s why the country was shocked, in 2005, when – in Kelo v.
-City of New London – the U.S. Supreme Court upheld the City of New London’s use of eminent domain to take working class citizens’ homes and give the land to a private corporation for “high-end” commercial development.
+That’s why the 2005 U.S. Supreme Court ruling in Kelo v.
+City of New London shocked the country.
+The court upheld the use of eminent domain to take working-class citizens’ homes and give the land to a private corporation for “high-end” commercial development.

 - State that private property may be taken only for public use and with just compensation.

-- Stipulate that the question of whether a taking complies with the public-use requirement must be decided by a court without deference to any legislative or administrative determination.
+- Stipulate that a court must decide the question of whether a taking complies with the public-use requirement without deference to any legislative or administrative determination.

 - Define “public use” in a way that forbids transfers from one private party to another for the sake of economic development and permits such transfers only when the property is needed by a common carrier or public utility to carry out its public mission or, in cases of blight, when the physical condition of the property poses an imminent threat to health or safety.

-- Define “just compensation” in a way that ensures that property owners are reimbursed for all losses and costs, including loss of access, loss of business goodwill, relocation costs, and reasonable attorneys’ fees.
+- Define “just compensation” in a way that ensures property owners are reimbursed for all losses and costs, including loss of access, loss of business good will, relocation costs, and reasonable attorneys’ fees.